sanjay7sngh/sanjay7sngh/README.md

 ### :man_scientist: About Me :
 I am a plant biology researcher <img src="https://media.giphy.com/media/stYnZNptINFsY/giphy.gif" width="30"> from India:india:.

-- 🔭 I’m currently working on genomic data set to understand stress biology of plant and evolution of genes.
+- 🔭 I’m  working on genomic data set to understand stress biology of plant and evolution of genes.
 - 🌱 I’m currently learning integration of genomic dataset
 - 👯 I’m looking to collaborate on genome wide phylogeny analysis of plant
+- :dna: I can handle wet lab work as well like nucleic acid isolation, (q)PCR, plant growth and stress treatment etc...

 ---